AlexCline/puppet-dirtree/README.md

 *This module provides the `dirtree` function.*

-The `dirtree` function accepts a string containing an absolute directory path and will return an array of the tree containing all the folders of that path.
+The `dirtree` function accepts a string containing an absolute directory path and will return an array of the tree containing all the directories of that path.

+The first parameter can also be an array of absolute directory paths, which will be transformed into an array of all trees containing all directories in the paths.

 An optional second parameter can be supplied that contains a path to exclude from the resulting array.